History of ATSU

 A new revolution

-Still's explorations were grounded in the study of anatomy.
-Having grown up as a hunter and farmer, he had a basic understanding of the structural relationships of bones, muscles, and organs – knowledge he now extended to the study of human skeletons.
+Dr. Still’s explorations were grounded in the study of anatomy.
+Having grown up as a hunter and farmer, he had a basic understanding of the structural relationships of bones, muscles, and organs – knowledge he now extended through the study of human skeletons.
 He became convinced that most diseases could be alleviated or cured without drugs.
-The key was to find and correct anatomical deviations that interfered with the free flow of blood and "nerve force" in the body.
+The key was to find and correct anatomical deviations that interfered with the free flow of blood and “nerve force” in the body.

 Facing challenges

-From the beginning, Still met with considerable opposition to his new theories and techniques.
+From the beginning, Dr. Still met with considerable opposition to his new theories and techniques.
 The local church denounced his claims of hands-on healing as sacrilegious.
-His brothers were embarrassed by his outspoken questioning of medical tradition; they criticized his willingness to risk his livelihood by driving away patients and to neglect his family and farm in pursuit of his "crazy" ideas.
-When Still asked to present his ideas at Baker University, which his family had helped to establish in the 1850s, school officials refused him permission.
-In 1874, Still decided to leave Kansas and travel to Macon, Mo., where he hoped his ideas would be better received.
-They were not, and after a few months of trying, Still moved north to Kirksville.
-There, he finally began to find some acceptance, enough to open an office on the town square in March 1875.
-Advertising himself as a magnetic healer and a "lightning bonesetter" and traveling to towns as far away as Hannibal, Still slowly built up his reputation.
-Word spread about the doctor whose system of drugless, manipulative medicine – officially named "osteopathy" in 1885 – was able to cure many apparently hopeless cases.
+His brothers were embarrassed by his outspoken questioning of medical tradition; they criticized his willingness to risk his livelihood by driving away patients and to neglect his family and farm in pursuit of his “crazy” ideas.
+When Dr. Still asked to present his ideas at Baker University, which his family had helped to establish in the 1850s, school officials refused him permission.
+In 1874, Dr. Still decided to leave Kansas and travel to Macon, Mo., where he hoped his ideas would be better received.
+They were not, and after a few months of trying, Dr. Still moved north to Kirksville.
+There he finally began to find some acceptance, enough to open an office on the town square in March 1875.
+Advertising himself as a magnetic healer and a “lightning bonesetter” and traveling to towns as far away as Hannibal, Dr. Still slowly built up his reputation.
+Word spread about the doctor whose system of drugless, manipulative medicine - officially named “osteopathy” in 1885 - was able to cure many apparently hopeless cases.

 Osteopathy is born